rmccue/react-native-tinymce/README.md

 The main component is the Editor component.
 This renders a TinyMCE-based WYSIWYG into a webview, and sets up the interactions with it.

+The Provider component contains the bulk of the logic for the editor, and it tracks state and actions.
+These are provided to the Editor and Tools components via context.

-When focussed on the WYSIWYG, the Editor component renders the toolbar as a keyboard accessory view.
+When focussed on the WYSIWYG, the Tools component renders the toolbar as a keyboard accessory view.

 The toolbar can be overridden via the `children` render prop, and by default renders the included Toolbar component.
 Override this prop to add additional buttons as needed.